Mohammadjamiu/tahugo_updated/content/how-to-tech/list-of-chrome-keyboard-shortcuts.md

 ---
 ![Keyboard Shortcuts](/images/stefen-tan-kyw1eux1j7y-unsplash.webp "Keyboard Shortcuts - image from unsplash")

 **Google Chrome keyboard shortcuts** offer several benefits that can improve your browsing experience.

 They allow you to complete tasks faster, reducing time spent on the computer and increasing productivity.

 By reducing the need for repetitive mouse movements, keyboards can also reduce hand and wrist strain, especially for those who spend long periods of time in front of a computer.

 In addition, keyboard shortcuts can improve usability for users with disabilities or mobility impairments by making it easier to navigate the site and use content.

 They also provide a more efficient way to navigate and organize your browsing, enabling you to quickly switch tabs, open and close tabs, and perform other browsing tasks.

 Finally, keyboard shortcuts can be customized to your specific needs and preferences, allowing you to assign the keyboard shortcuts that work best for you.

+{{< table-of-contents >}}

+## **Google Chrome Useful Keyboard Shortcut Keys**

 **Here are a list of useful chrome keyboard shortcuts to start using –**

-* ### Basic browsing:
+* ### **Basic browsing:**

   * New tab: Ctrl + T or Command + T (Mac)
   * New window: Ctrl + N or Command + N (Mac)